Pong420/use-rx-hooks/README.md

 # use-rx-hooks

-> react hooks with rxjs
+> collection of React hooks with RxJS

 ```
 yarn add use-rx-hooks